-Expulsions La Paloma Academy honors all other schools disciplinary procedures as well as the Arizona Revised Statutes option of not enrolling a student who was expelled or who was in the process of being expelled.
+Expulsions: La Paloma Academy South honors all other schools disciplinary procedures as well as the Arizona Revised Statutes option of not enrolling a student who was expelled or who was in the process of being expelled.
 (ARS 15-841) Students who transfer in during the school year will have all prior behavioral records requested to ensure that we honor both the other schools and the current statute.

-Behavioral, Academic, and/or Attendance Contracts: La Paloma South strives to help every student be successful.
+Behavioral, Academic, and/or Attendance Contracts: La Paloma Academy South strives to help every student be successful.
 A behavioral, academic and/or attendance contract between the school and the student may be required at any time for any student to ensure that the student is on the track towards academic success.
 These contracts are created at the discretion of the administration and are not optional.

 Withdrawal: A parent/guardian wishing to withdraw their child/children must obtain a withdrawal form from the School Registrar.
-Students will be required to return all school materials, i.e. books, rulers, etc.and all fees/fines must be cleared before the student's grades may be released.